Getting started

 >>> labels = ('A', 'B', 'C')

-Now we construct the network itself with the arguments we just created:
+Now we construct the network object itself with the arguments we just created:

 >>> network = pyphi.Network(tpm, cm=cm, node_labels=labels)

-The next step is to define a subsystem for which we want to evaluate \(\Phi\).
+The next step is to define the candidate complex we want to unfold.
+This correponds to creating PyPhi Subsystem objects (one for the cause and one for the effect).
 To make a subsystem, we need the network that it belongs to, the state of that network, and the indices of the subset of nodes which should be included.

 The state should be an \(n\)-tuple, where \(n\) is the number of nodes in the network, and where the \(i^{\textrm{th}}\) element is the state of the \(i^{\textrm{th}}\) node in the network.